spoorsny/php-south-african-id/README.md

 $idNumber = new SouthAfricanId('9308062469083');
 ```

-If the string argument is not in the valid format, an `ArgumentException` with
+If the string argument is not in the valid format, an
-a message indicative of the type of error, will be thrown.
+`InvalidArgumentException` with a message indicative of the type of error, will
+be thrown.

 Useful information encoded in the identity number can be extracted, for example: